 The headline is clever but not clear.
 The image of the flying bird doesn’t make any sense.
 There’s not even a flying metaphor in the mix, so why the bird?

 The call to action button is big and contrasting, but again, I don’t know what “real” is referring to.

 The banner on the top tells me the page has something to do with innovative real estate brokers, but the headline and button don’t reinforce this message.

 Below the fold, we have “real features” which I have to click to really understand what they mean.
 The copy is clear, but it needs to move above the fold.

 We know it takes a lot to get yourself noticed in the real estate niche.
-And this is why you need to make your landing page count.
-Instapage offers you free real estate templates to help you make the right impact on your prospects.
+And this is why you need to make your post-click landing page count.
+Sign up for an Instapage Enterprise demo today.